pan-/Porting_Guide/Docs/BLE/Gap.md

 ```

 This function initiate a `Connection Parameters Request Procedure` for a given
 connection.
-There is user callback to call at the end of the procedure.
+There is no user callback to call at the end of the procedure.

 ### `setDeviceName`